Badgerati/Pode/docs/Tutorials/Caching.md

 !!! note
     Not all providers will support all options, such as clearing the whole cache.
 When this is the case simply pass an empty scriptblock to the parameter.

-The `-Test` and `-Remove` scriptblocks will each be supplied the key for cached item; the `-Test` scriptblock should return a boolea value.
-The `-Set` scriptblock will be supplied the key, value and TTL for the cached item.
-The `-Get` scriptblock will be supplied the key of the item to retrieve, but also a boolean "metadata" flag - if this metadata is flag is false, just return the item's value, but if it's true return a hashtable of the value and other metadata properties for expiry and ttl.
+The `-Test` and `-Remove` scriptblocks will each be supplied the key for the cached item; the `-Test` scriptblock should return a boolean value.
+The `-Set` scriptblock will be supplied with the key, value, and TTL for the cached item.
+The `-Get` scriptblock will be supplied with the key of the item to retrieve, but also a boolean "metadata" flag - if this metadata flag is false, just return the item's value, but if it's true return a hashtable of the value and other metadata properties for expiry and ttl.

-For example, say you want to use Redis to store your cached items, then you would have a similar setup to the below:
+For example, say you want to use Redis to store your cached items, then you would have a similar setup to the one below.

 ```powershell
 $params = @{